-Connected to the archaeological park of Baratti and Populonia, the museum illustrates the history of Populonia from prehistory to the modern age, passing through the Etruscan and Roman periods.
+In the museum, a natural complement to a visit to the Baratti and Populonia Archaeological Park, visitors take a journey through the history of this area from prehistoric times to modern times, passing through the Etruscan and Roman periods.

-Moreover, thanks to the collaboration with the Municipality of Piombino, the Museum has been selected by Unicef for the installation of a Baby Pit Stop.
-The nursing mothers have at their disposal a corner dedicated to them, furnished with an armchair and a changing table.
+In addition, thanks to the collaboration with the Municipality of Piombino, the Museum has been selected by Unicef for the creation of a Baby Pit Stop: nursing mothers thus have at their disposal a corner dedicated to them furnished with a chair and changing table.